-- 3.1 In circumstances where there is a demonstrable and justifiable need to waive or vary one or more of these CPRs due to reasons that are not covered by any other CPR, whether this be on the grounds of urgency or the need to utilise an alternative procurement routeor other specific cause, the approval of the Executive S151 Officer shall be sought by the relevant director head of service.
+3.1 In circumstances where there is a demonstrable and justifiable need to waive or vary one or more of these CPRs due to reasons that are not covered by any other CPR, whether this be on the grounds of urgency or the need to utilise an alternative procurement route, the approval of the Section 151 Officer shall be sought by the relevant Head of Service.
 If the estimated value of the contract in question falls within threshold 3, the S151 Officer will need to consult with the Finance Portfolio Holder and relevant service Portfolio Holder, where appropriate, and the proposal will only continue if their agreement is given.
-If the estimated value is in threshold 4, the approval of the Executive must be given before it proceeds..
-Waiver shall only be permitted where the Executive gives approval.
-If the matter is of such urgency that it cannot wait until the Executive is next scheduled to meet or until the Executive can be convened, a request shall be made in writing seeking the approval of the Chief Executive.
-The Chief Executive may either give approval personally or refer the matter to the relevant portfolio holder for approval. - 3.2 All requests for a waiver shall be made in writing by e-mail, detailing: - a) the specific CPRs to be waived/varied - b) the reasons why a waiver is sought - c) the proposed course of action - e)d) any risks associated with the proposed action - d) the signature of the requesting officer...the e-mail will be printed and signed by the requesting officer once approval has been given - 3.3 In any instance where the relevant head of service is required to consult the S.151 Officer, where the S.151 Officer is also the line manager of the relevant head of service the Chief Executive shall be consulted and their approval or advice sought. - 3.4 In any instance where the relevant head of service is required to consult the Chief Executive, where the Chief Executive is also the line manager of the relevant head of service, the Leader of the Council shall be consulted and their approval or advice sought. - 3.5 The approval of a waiver shall be evidenced by the Deputy Chief Executive or the Chairman of the Executive annotating the request with "approved" and signing the request in person.
-This approval document shall be retained by the relevant head of service for a minimum of seven years or otherwise as in accordance with the Council's policy on document retention.
+If the estimated value is within threshold 4, the approval of the Executive must be given before it proceeds.

+- 3.2 All requests for a waiver shall be made by e-mail, detailing:

+- a) the specific CPRs to be waived/varied

+- b) the reasons why a waiver is sought

+- c) the proposed course of action

+- d) any risks associated with the proposed action

+the e-mail will be printed and signed by the requesting officer once approval has been given.
+In any instance where the relevant Head of Service is required to consult the Section 151 Officer, where the Section 151 Officer is also the line manager of the relevant Head of Service, the Executive Director shall be consulted and their approval or advice sought.

+3.3 The approval of a waiver shall be evidenced by the Director of Finance and Resources or annotating the request with "approved" and signing the request in person.
+This approval document shall be retained by the relevant Head of Service for a minimum of seven years or otherwise as in accordance with the Council's policy on document retention.